We are now accepting applications for September 2023 and January 2024

 Letters of reference are important in the evaluation process.
 We are particularly interested in receiving letters from research supervisors.
 If the applicant completed an undergraduate project/thesis course or did research in a co-op session or as a summer student, he/she should ask scientists who have supervised the research projects to write letters of reference on his/her behalf.

 We consider applications from students who have achieved at least a B+ average in their last two years of study in an honours or specialist B.Sc. program in biochemistry, molecular biology, or cell biology, as well as students with strong academic credentials in honours/specialist programs in related disciplines, including physics, chemistry, and computer science.
 Applications from students with M.Sc. degrees in these areas will also be considered for admission.
 Applications from outstanding students in other programs or subject areas will also be considered.
 Applications that do not meet the minimum requirements will not be considered.

 Applicants educated outside of Canada require a degree equivalent to that of a Canadian Honours/Specialist degree (i.e. a four-year degree) as described above.
 In some cases this may be an M.Sc. degree.
 It should be in biochemistry, molecular biology, cell biology, or in a related subject area before being considered for entry into our graduate program.

-If the language of instruction at your university is not English*, we require an English language test.
-Minimum acceptable scores for TOEFL or an equivalent English-language facility test are as follows:
+If the language of instruction at your university is not English, we require an English language test.
+Tests must have been taken within the last 24 months at the time of submission of your application.
+Please review equivalent English-language facility test for minimal acceptable scores and exemptions.